 Winter is upon us and many people want to beat the winter blues.
 With it comes colder days and darker, longer nights.
 The occasional down mood can accompany the season for some people.
 Others struggle with full-blown Seasonal Affective Disorder (SAD).
 Whether you feel blue when a day feels hard or you are stuck in a SAD pattern you can use these tips to feel better each day and get yourself back on track.

 At certain times of the day, I have music playing throughout my home.
 It is very deliberate.
 Music has been proven to improve your mood and to help people feel better about others, improving relationships.
-With 6 kids in the house, keeping my mood and that of the kids is essential.
 I usually play Michael Buble radio for a relaxing, jazzy mix of old and new songs that help to chill out the nervous system.
 Pick music that feels good to you, put it on, and reap the benefits.

 When you are down or depressed it is easy to beat yourself up.
-I use the trick all the time.
-If I mess something up, I don’t sweat the small stuff.
-When you accomplish something that you wanted to celebrate it.
-My parents used to say that Cosmas and I would “celebrate a new pair of shoes”.
-We have taught ourselves to do so.
-It is so much better than being unhappy.
-I know that might feel easier said than done but you MUST start.
+Its important to not sweat the small stuff, and to celebrate every chance you get.
+When you accomplish something or get something that you wanted, go ahead and celebrate it.
+My parents used to say that my husband and I would “celebrate a new pair of shoes”.
+It is so much better to celebrate everything than not to.

 If you stay in don’t worry, it’s OK.
 Don’t tell yourself negative thoughts.
 If you go for a walk.
 Celebrate it.
 Tell yourself that you rock.
-The more you celebrate your wins and the less you beat yourself up, you are re-wiring your brain to feel and perform better.
-And guess what you will begin to feel and perform even better.
+The more you celebrate your wins and the less you beat yourself up, the more you are re-wiring your brain to feel and perform better.
 It is a positive feedback loop and it is proven to help you sustain a better mood.
-This is especially important when you are fighting the winter blues.

 Not able to use these tips?
 Keep reading.